ppt000/mqtt_gateways/docs/source/overview.rst

 **dummy** interface as a template.

-If a gateway is not needed, this project can still help in defining a consistent MQTT syntax within a MQTT ecosystem of different devices.
+If a gateway is not needed, this project can still help in defining a consistent MQTT syntax within a MQTT eco-system of different devices.

 Installation
 ************